-Being the most attracting tourism destination in Vietnam, Hoi An is chosen by many visits for spending New Years Eve 2017.
+Being the most attracting tourism destination in Vietnam, Hoi An is chosen by many visits for spending New Years Eve 2018.
 Old quarters with romantic bars will provide you a perfect place to count down for upcoming new year.
-Nice beach of Cua Dai or green village of Cam Nam Island or peaceful An Hoi Islet also bring to you amazing spring spirits.
+Nice beach of Cua Dai, An Bang or green village of Cam Nam Island or peaceful An Hoi Islet also bring to you amazing spring spirits.
 Check out some famous bars and restaurants in Hoi An for your great new year celebrations.

 The Sleepy Gecko Chill Out Lounge in Cam Nam Islet